openhab/org.openhab.binding.zwave/doc/wintop_ishutter_00_000.md

+---
+layout: documentation
+title: iShutter - ZWave
+---

+{% include base.html %}

-# iShutter Wintop iShutter
+# iShutter iShutter

-This describes the Z-Wave device **iShutter**, manufactured by **Wintop** with the thing type UID of ```wintop_ishutter_00_000```.
+This describes the Z-Wave device *iShutter*, manufactured by *Wintop* with the thing type UID of ```wintop_ishutter_00_000```.

-Wintop iShutter
+iShutter

 ## Channels
-The following table summarises the channels available for the iShutter Wintop iShutter.
+The following table summarises the channels available for the iShutter iShutter.

 | Channel | Channel Id | Channel Type UID | Category | Item Type |
 |---------|------------|------------------|----------|-----------|

 ### Device Configuration
-The following table provides a summary of the configuration parameters available in the iShutter Wintop iShutter.
+The following table provides a summary of the configuration parameters available in the iShutter iShutter.
 Detailed information on each parameter can be found below.

 | Parameter   | Description |